top of page

 • Replacement frequency (cheap nets may wear out faster)

-Common Pricing Models Used by Lifting Net Distributors
+Standard Pricing Models Used by Lifting Net Distributors

 Different lifting net distributors use various pricing structures based on business models, customer segments, and order sizes: